Inspection

 • Describe cylindrical part inspection.

-• Describe how size dimensions are measured during cylindrical part inspection.
+• Describe size dimensions and how they are measured in cylindrical part inspection.

-• Describe how size dimensions are measured during cylindrical part inspection.
+• Describe the size dimensions and how they are measured in cylindrical part inspection.

 • Explain how to measure the hole diameter of a cylindrical feature.

-• Explain how to inspect a cylindrical feature for circular runout.
+• Explain how to inspect a cylindrical feature for concentricity.

-• Explain how to inspect a cylindrical feature for circular runout.
+• Explain how to inspect a cylindrical feature for circular and total runout.

 Glossary